 The Oil and Drilling Mud Industry has many pumping applications where mud needs to be moved from one area to another.
 When drilling mud comes out of the boring hole it has lots of rocks and cuttings suspended inside.
 It is significantly difficult for centrifugal pumps and positive displacement pumps to move this mud due to their lacks of solids handling capability that often clog and get worn down quickly.
 For this reason, oil drilling companies often turn to hire vacuum truck services at a very high rate to come and vacuum up drilling mud and transport it off the site.
 The EDDY Pump is able to connect directly into a hopper or tank and pump the drilling mud thousands of feet right as it comes off the drilling rig.
 The EDDY Pump is able to do this because it not only is the best solids handling pump on the market, but it also does not wear out from the abrasion like centrifugal and positive displacement pumps.
 This translates into the lowest total life cycle pump in the drilling mud industry.
-A 6-inch EDDY Pump can handle a 5-inch solid without any issues.
-A 12-inch EDDY Pump can handle an 11-inch solid!
+A 12-inch EDDY Pump can handle an 12-inch solid!

 Fully assembled dredge pump easily lets an arm pass through.
 Rags, 1-9 inch rocks and debris can easily pass through an EDDY pump.